Skons/PeePee-Peep/README.md

 <img src="./images/spektro.png" height="150"/>

 Take a look at the [PeePee Peep automation](peepee-peep/README.md) example.
 It also has detection when the sensor is being unpaired from the zigbee network.
+See the cons why.

 ### How To: